psycho237-prog/Quizbox-AI-/README.md

 # Real-Time Question Detection and Answering from IP Camera Feed

-This project captures a live video stream from an IP camera, detects text using OCR, identifies questions, and answers them using a local LLM (Mistral 7B in GGUF format) running on CPU.
+This project captures a live video stream from an IP camera(in my case I used my phone with an app called IP camera), detects text using OCR, identifies questions, and answers them using a local LLM (Mistral 7B in GGUF format) running on CPU.

 ## Features